burbokop/common/README.md

 ### Wrap method to mark it as deprecated
 `common.deprecate(fn)`
-  - `fn:function (optional)`
+  - `fn:function`

-Returns: function, wrapped with deprecation warning
+Returns: function(...args), wrapped with deprecation warning ...args - array, arguments to be passed to wrapped funtion

 ### Wrap new method to mark old alias as deprecated
 `common.alias(fn)`
-  - `fn:function (optional)`
+  - `fn:function`

-Returns: function, wrapped with deprecation warning
+Returns: function,  function(...args), wrapped with deprecation warning ...args - array, arguments to be passed to wrapped function

 ### Make function raise-safe